 12. Use the snap stud placement guide to mark where the snaps should be installed on the flap:

 Match the curved edge of the snap stud placement guide with the top curve of the flap.
 Make a mark on the fabric at the corner of the placement guide.
 Repeat, this time with the placement guide matched with the bottom curve of the flap.

-13. Follow manufacturer’s instructions to set the snaps.
-The smooth side of the snap should be face up on the front of the flap.
-The stud side of the snap should be on the lining.
+13. Finally, follow manufacturer's instructions to set the snaps.
+The smooth side of the snap should be face up on the front of the flap, while the stud side of the snap should be on the lining.

 You're done!
 Slide your cheapie composition book inside your cover and you've got a fancy journal!